sultan99/react-on-lambda/README.md

 React on lambda and JSX for comparisons.
 The follow results were gained:

 **Render performance**
-- React on lambda: `8.50 ms`
+- React on lambda: `8.50ms`
-- JSX: `9.97 ms`
+- JSX: `9.97ms`

 Most of time RoL showed faster results from **3%** up to **10%** than JSX version.
 <br/>

 **Bundle size**
-- React on lambda: `2.03 KB`
+- React on lambda: `2.03KB`
-- JSX: `2.57 KB`
+- JSX: `2.57KB`

-RoL bundle size is less than JSX version 26%, but here we need to take an account the library size: `1.2 KB`.
+RoL bundle size is less than JSX version 26%, but here we need to take an account the library size: `1.2KB`.
-So the real advantage will be if application size is larger than `7 KB`.
+So the real advantage will be if application size is larger than `7KB`.

 <br/>